woomurf/deepface-model/README.md

 #### Usage

-You must use image face detected.
+You must use detected face image.

 ```
 # input_shape = (None, 224, 224, 3)